 - Early February 2016: Olsen stops visiting the Nickelsville camp altogether and garbage service is discontinued.
 Olsen allegedly tells his congregation to stop supporting the campers, but some ignore him and continue delivering supplies.
 (Some campers said that when they asked Olsen to intervene on their behalf he told them it was forbidden by his contract with Morrow.)

-- February 19: Olsen co-signs a letter delivered to the Mayor and City Counsel.
+- February 19: Olsen co-signs a letter delivered to the Mayor and City Council.
 In this letter, he describes the deteriorating safety and sanitary conditions and asks the City to remove the camp.

 - March 11: Nickelsville is raided and closed by Seattle Police and the remaining campers are evicted.